cmstatr/cmstatr/README.md

 If you’ve found a bug, please open an issue in this repository and describe the bug.
 Please include a [reproducible example](https://reprex.tidyverse.org/) of the bug.
-If you’re able to fix the bug, please do so by submitting a pull request.
+If you’re able to fix the bug, you can do so by submitting a pull request.

 If your bug is related to a particular data set, sharing that data set will help to fix the bug.
 If you cannot share the data set, please strip